-FIGURE 29: Importance of Health53
+FIGURE 29: Importance of Health51

-SDG 3 aims for Good Health and Well-Being.
+SDG 3 aims for Good Health and Well- Being.
 Ensuring healthy lives and promoting the wellbeing at all ages is essential to sustainable development.
-"Fiji is a small low-income

-Pacific Island country which is experiencing significant problems associated with Non- Communicable Diseases."54 A noncommunicable disease also known as a chronic disease, is a noninfectious health condition that cannot be spread from person to person.
+PNG like Fiji and many other small Pacific Island countries experience significant problems associated with Non- Communicable Diseases."52 A noncommunicable disease also known as a chronic disease, is a noninfectious health condition that cannot be spread from person to person.
 A combination of genetic, physiological, lifestyle, and environmental factors can cause these diseases.
 The following are the non-communicable diseases.